 Use of Rubbing Compound

-Start the process by putting few drops of the rubbing compound on the lens.
+Start the process by putting a few drops of the rubbing compound on the lens.
 Now, wipe it gently using a microfiber cloth; this will help remove extra junk from the lens.
 After this, rub a bit harder by using a soft cloth; this will help you show some scratches.
-Please wait for the rubbing compound to dry; once it gets dries wipe it off by wiping a soft cloth in a circular motion.
+Please wait for the rubbing compound to dry; once it gets dried wipe it off by wiping a soft cloth in a circular motion.

 By cleaning your lens with a rubbing compound, you will notice an increase in the life span of the lens.
 You don’t have to frequently replace your lens, as it will remain clean for an extended period; this helps you save your money.

 The last method that you can use to clean the welding helmet lens is by using polish.
 Polish is best for removing dirt and giving a shiny look to your lens.
 Even if you have used glass cleaner before, it is recommended to use polish over it as it creates a thin film that helps prevent the lens from scratches.

 Polish helps in preventing the lens from smudging and fogging up.
 It also fills up the scratches that ultimately increase the life of your lens.
 After polishing, don’t forget to wipe off the swirl marks; if it remains on the lens, it will become difficult for you to see.